ONSgeo/geospatial-training/_docs/guides/python_install_anaconda.md

 *python -m ipykernel install --user --name geopy38*

+To save the packages used in a virtual environment (best to save somewhere local, like documents/downloads), run:

+*pip freeze > {path}/requirements.txt*

+To then pip install packages all in one go, you can run

+*pip install –r {path}/requirements.txt*

 ## Testing the installation & further activities:

 Having done this GeoPy should be available for use on your PC.
 To test that it is working open Jupyter Notebook from your Start menu, then create a new Python notebook.